intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

 When all pods are *Running* and *Ready*, the installation process is finished.
 You should check the first terminal window, where the installation process was running.

 Now the web GUI of the new IOM installation can be accessed.
 In fact, there are two Web GUIs, one for IOM and one for Mailpit.
-According to the configuration, all requests dedicated to *localhost* will be forwarded to the IOM application server, any other requests are meant for an integrated SMTP server (*Mailpit*).
+According to the configuration, all requests dedicated to *localhost* will be forwarded to the IOM application server.
+Requests using the hostname, that is printed by command `hostname`, are meant for an integrated SMTP server (*Mailpit*).
 Open the URL https://localhost/omt in a web browser on your Mac.
 After accepting the self-signed certificate (the configuration did not include a valid certificate), you will see the login page of IOM.
 Login as *admin/!InterShop00!* to proceed.

-Any other request that is not dedicated to localhost will be forwarded to *Mailpit*.
-To access the web-GUI of *Mailpit*, open the URL https://127.0.0.1/ in your web browser.
+To access the web-GUI of *Mailpit*, open the URL https://mymacpro/ (replace the hostname with the output of command `hostname`) in your web browser.
 Once again you have to accept the self-signed certificate and after that, you will see the *Mailpit* GUI.

 Upgrade IOM
 ===========